Krill paradox: Current programs

 Current IPCC projections show that it is likely that with our current shift in rising temperatures that the krill population will continue to have reductions.
 With melting polar ice caps, the current environment has become less conducive for the krill species to thrive.
-CCAMLR however, plans to implement new strategies to change this by establishing MPAs (Marine Protected Areas) in the South Ocean in order to preserve much of the current krill population in order to stabilize their species.
+CCAMLR however, plans to implement new strategies to change this by establishing MPAs (Marine Protected Areas) in the Southern Ocean in order to preserve much of the current krill population in order to stabilize their species.

 Current efforts are being made by NOAA Fisheries and its partners in order to create and manage further recovery plans for the blue whale.
 Other organizations include the Pacific Whale Foundation and the NMMF.
 In terms of current ongoing efforts in krill conservation, efforts are being made by the CCAMLR and a multitude of protected sanctuaries like The South Orkney Islands southern shelf MPA and the Ross Sea region MPA.